Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Results and Analyses

 \section{Results and Analyses}

 We present descriptive statistics and summarize the key results of the statistical tests in Sections~\ref{subsec:rq1} to~\ref{subsec:rq4}, and then provide guidelines for selecting \sdm{s} in Section~\ref{subsec:guidelines}.
-The complete statistical results for each RQ are available in our replication package~\cite{github}.
+The complete results are available in our replication package~\cite{github}.